Skip to Main Content

 • Sponsor: American Association of Patent Judges (AAPJ)

-• Topic: "Candidates shall submit essays concerning any subject relating to U.S. patent law."
+• Topic in 2024 Competition was: "Candidates shall submit essays concerning any subject relating to U.S. patent law."

-• Eligibility requirements include: "The McKelvey Competition is open to any student pursuing study in law, policy, management, or any related field, that impacts technology.
+• Eligibility requirements in 2024 Competition included: "The McKelvey Competition is open to any student pursuing study in law, policy, management, or any related field, that impacts technology.
 In order to be eligible, candidates must be enrolled in a graduate degree program for at least one term during the 2023-24 academic year."

-• Prizes: "The first-place essay will be published in the Journal of the Patent and Trademark Office Society (JPTOS) (subject to editorial discretion and review, as explained below) and the author will receive an award and $1,000.
+• Prizes in 2024 Competition were: "The first-place essay will be published in the Journal of the Patent and Trademark Office Society (JPTOS) (subject to editorial discretion and review, as explained below) and the author will receive an award and $1,000.
 The author of the runner-up essay will receive an award and $500."

 Honorable William C. Conner Writing Competition (annual)